alysivji/advent-of-code/2021/README.md

 ### Todo

-- [ ] get better at handling 2D arrays and adjacent neighbors without having to handle undefined issues
+- [x] get better at handling 2D arrays and adjacent neighbors without having to handle undefined issues
+  - created a Grid type; also check if x and y are between a certain range
 - [ ] write up helpers for Set operations
+- [ ] how to perform a step in function programming
+  - do we have to pass a ton of information to the function to keep track?

 ## Daily Impressions